BDO Warrior Guide - All about Black Desert Online Warrior

-After Getting your first 3-5 Boss Items you should think about slowly replacing your Asula Accessory Set with something better.
+After getting your first 3-5 Boss Items you should think about slowly replacing your Asula Accessory Set with something better.
 Getting slowly to higher AP/DP counts is really important, and better accessories will help you with that.

 You should head for at least DUO: Witch Earrings.
-Nowadays you can get a Witch earring at PRI for 24 Mil, and Enchanting it to DUO is not a hard at all.
+Nowadays you can get a Witch earring at PRI for 24 Mil, and Enchanting it to DUO is not hard at all.
 Get 2 of these for a sweet AP increase

 You have 2 choices here, but since I am an AP junkie, and you should be too, the only right mid-game choice is Mark of Shadow.
 Again, get them both at DUO, enchant everything yourself or buy a DUO.

 2 choices.
 If you are on a budget you will get Belt of Shultz the Gladiator, and if you have some hidden storage of silver, you will get Tree Spirit Belt.
 Again, at least DUO

 Now it depends highly on your RNG with boxes.
 You see, nowadays there are lots of possibilities of getting boxes with valuable items in it.

 If you are unlucky you will either stay with Asula Necklace or upgrade it do DUO: Necklace of Shultz the Gladiator or DUO: Serap’s Necklace.